01-edu/Branch-AI/one_exercise_per_file/week01/day02/ex04/audit/readme.md

-1. This question is validated if you have  done these two steps in that order:

-- Convert the numerical columns to `float`

-    example:

-    ```python
-    pd.to_numeric(df.loc[:,col], errors='coerce')
-    ```

-- Fill the missing values.
-There are many solutions for this step, here is one of them.
+##### The exercice is validated is all questions of the exercice are validated (except the bonus question)

+##### The solution of question 1 is accepted if you have done these two steps in that order.
+First, convert the numerical columns to `float` and then fill the missing values.
+The first step may involve `pd.to_numeric(df.loc[:,col], errors='coerce')`.
+The second step is validated if you eliminated all missing values.
+However there are many possibilities to fill the missing values.
+Here is one of them:

     example: